dockerpac/dr/README.md

 - Join the first node as a manager

-Execute the following command on the manager on Tigery in order to generate a join token
+Execute the following command on the manager on dc2 in order to generate a join token

 ```shell
 docker swarm join-token manager